SandhyaReddy54/social-media-ad-campaign-analysis/README.md

 #### SQL Server (SSMS) * Data ingestion, validation, analytical views
 #### Power BI Desktop * Power Query, DAX, dashboards, drill-through, tooltips

+## Data Availability
+The raw CSV files are not included in this repository to keep it lightweight.
+They can be provided upon request.